julesjazz/grapefruitlab/content/print/pity-fear.md

 The definition Aristotle lands on, the purpose of all poetry, is *catharsis*.
 But he never defines that word.
 It’s usually, like, *a cleansing*?
 But what kind, exactly?
 Is it like religious atonement? *Blood is purified through blood*.
 Or is it therapeutic?
 Can you be *cured* of these emotions?
 Or maybe it’s educational?
 Are you going to *learn* from watching me suffer?
 Or does he mean it in the medical sense?
 That’s the only other time he uses that word, *catharsis* — the evacuation of menstrual fluid and reproductive material.

-All we know is that a cleansing is required, and tragedy does it best. *Better* than comedy — *better* than epic, *better* than all the other poetic forms.
-Tragedy is perfect already, and everyone else can go jump off a cliff with their love poems or whatever *— Sappho.*
+All we know is that a cleansing is required, and tragedy does it best.
+Better than comedy — better than epic, better than all the other poetic forms.
+Tragedy is perfect already, and everyone else can go jump off a cliff with their love poems or whatever — *Sappho*.

 And so this supposed “defense” of poetry — by attempting to define it — becomes, in reality, a defense of only *some* poetry, and a weapon against the rest.
-Tragedy *does this thing.* Through words, it *performs an action* that no other art can perform.
+Tragedy *does this thing*.
+Through words, it doesn't just express an idea, but it *performs some action* that no other art can perform.

 Maybe you’ve heard that word, *performative*? if you’re like an academic or whatever?